christinakulick/reddit_bots.github.io/README.md

 NOTE: the number valid_comments is what will be used to determine your extra credit
 ```

+_note: even after running for a long time after my valid comments would not increase and I am not sure why this happened after having 1000 comments_

 ## D) tasks completed:

 <ol>